-Production Workshops and Safety
+Production, Workshops and Safety

 The Visual and Media Arts department believes that production and safety should go hand in hand.
 Knowing how to operate state-of-the-art gear safely and properly allows students to successfully achieve their artistic and educational goals.

-*Please note: You will need to log in with your ECnet username and password (and log out of your personal Gmail account first if necessary).
+Please sign up for specific workshops using their respective links below. *Please note: You will need to log in with your ECnet username and password (and log out of your personal Gmail account first if necessary).